Acharya (2022 film): Plot

-To protect him, Acharya hands the newborn Siddha over to Adanna, to be brought up in Dharmasthali.
-However, Acharya watches and protects Siddha from afar, as he grows up.
+To protect him, Acharya hands the newborn Siddha over to Adanna to be brought up in Dharmasthali.
+However, Acharya watches and protects Siddha from afar as he grows up.
 Siddha learns of his origins and is willingly initiated into Acharya's naxal squad.
-During a mission in rescuing the children of Adivasis who were forcibly taken away by Rathod's men for child labour in his mines, Siddha comes across a map of lands to be blasted for mining purposes which includes the lands around Padaghattam and Dharmasthali.
-When Siddha goes back to his village to stop the mining, he comes across Rathod's henchmen under the orders of Rathod, to kill Acharya's squad.
-While trying to finish them with Acharya, Siddha is shot and killed by Rathod's henchman, Khilla, before he is killed by Acharya.
+During a mission in rescuing the children of Adivasis who were forcibly taken away by Rathod's men for child labor in his mines, Siddha comes across a map of lands to be blasted for mining purposes, which includes the lands around Padaghattam and Dharmasthali.
+When Siddha goes back to his village to stop the mining, he comes across Rathod's henchmen heading to kill Acharya's squad.
+While trying to finish them with Acharya, Siddha is shot and killed by Rathod's henchman Khilla.
 Before dying, Acharya promises to Siddha that he will protect the village and stop the illegal mining planned by Basava and Rathod.

 After the reveal of Siddha's past, Acharya is arrested by the local police, while Basava and Rathod hatch a plan to wipe out the entire village during Gattamma's festival.
-Meanwhile, Acharya's squad manage to break him out of the police convoy while he is being taken away.
-He then kills each and every one of Rathod's henchmen and Rathod's brother before killing both Rathod and Basava.
+Meanwhile, Acharya's squad manages to break him out of the police convoy while he is being taken away.
+He then kills each and every one of Rathod's henchmen, including Vikram and Khilla before killing both Rathod and Basava, thus avenging Siddha's death.
 After coming to terms with Siddha's demise, Acharya bids his farewell to Padaghattam and Dharmasthali and goes back to the forest with his squad to continue Siddha's legacy of upholding Dharma and their fight.